DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2021-02-08-work-history-iteration.md

 ---
-title: Work history iteration
+title: Improving work history
-description: Moving the work history within Safeguarding section
+description: Asking for a full work history and simplifying the section by removing skills and experience.
 date: 2021-01-08
 related:
   items: